AriFordsham/GHCWiki/commentary/libraries.md

 ## WARNING: Pattern matching in `ghc-prim`, `integer-simple`, and `integer-gmp`

-Note that `ghc-prim` and `integer-impl` are below the dependency chain from Exception (in `base`), which means they must not raise generate code to raise an exception (it's not enough that this code will never run).
+Note that `ghc-prim` and `integer-impl` are below the dependency chain from Exception (in `base`), which means they must not generate code to raise an exception (it's not enough that this code will never run).
 One particularly subtle case of GHC exception-raising code is in the case of (complete!) pattern matches.
 Consider the unboxed form of Integers, which has the constructor S\# or J\#.

 ```wiki
 f (S# _) (S# _) = ...